Joystream/hydra/docs/schema-spec/the-query-goodies.md

 ## Pagination

-All queries enjoy support of pagination by accepting `offset` and `limit` input parameters.
+All queries enjoy pagination support by accepting `offset` and `limit` input parameters.
 By default, `limit` is set to 5.

 ```graphql
 query {